PazerOP/mcp-bash-framework/docs/REMOTE.md

 - When `MCPBASH_REMOTE_TOKEN` is set, every request must include the token in `_meta["mcpbash/remoteToken"]` (or your configured key).
 Missing/invalid tokens return `-32602` with `Remote token missing or invalid`.
 - Generate at least 256 bits of entropy (`openssl rand -base64 32` → ~44 chars).
 Rotate on a schedule (e.g., every 90 days); rotation requires clients to reconnect so the proxy can send the new token.
 - Keep the token base64-safe.
-Do not log or echo it; the server never reflects the value.
+Do not log or echo it; payload debug logs redact the token but should be disabled in production.
 - Per-request enforcement only; there is no session binding or downgrade to unauthenticated traffic.

 ### Header → _meta mapping